 Every December, Starbucks summons us like some kind of seasonal tide.

-So we seek shelter in the only winter tradition America still agrees on: warm beverages handed to us by cheerful strangers who pretend to care.
+So we seek shelter in the only winter tradition America still agrees on: Lukewarm beverages handed to us by cheerful strangers who pretend to care.

 Nobody decides to go to Starbucks in December.
-We simply…arrive.
+We simply arrive.
 It’s not addiction, it’s muscle memory.
 The body says: “Daylight is scarce.
 Seasonal depression is gaining speed.
-You need a warm beverage and a controlled environment.”
+You need a caffeinated beverage and a controlled environment.”

 THE FOOD ISN’T FOOD, IT’S A PROMISE